FujiNetWIFI/fujinet-hardware/AppleIII/IDC-26-Adapter-Rev1/README.md

 # Case

-The case parts are designed to printed at a 0.2mm layer height and snaps together by inserting the wider tab first and then pushing down on the shorter tab side with the 72LS32 chip.
+The case parts are designed to printed at a 0.2mm layer height and snap together by inserting the wider tab first and then pushing down on the shorter tab side near the 72LS32 chip.
 I found the tab on the lid broke off when using matte PLA with it's lower layer bond strength, but regular PLA or PLA+ (and probably PETG) worked fine and could be assembled and disassambled multiple times.
 Your mileage may vary.

 ![IDC-26-Adapter-Rev1-DesignSpark](../../docs/AppleIII/IDC-26-Adapter-Rev1-DesignSpark.png)